-This Medical Policy only applies to the state of New Mexico.
+This Medical Policy only applies the state of Idaho, including Idaho Medicaid Plus plans.

 Coverage Rationale

 Pre-test genetic counseling is strongly recommended in order to inform persons being tested about the advantages and limitations of the test as applied to a unique person.